customer-success-architects/champion-program/README.md

 ### Copilot Code Completions
 World's most intelligent autocomplete!

-Copilot understands what your intent is via context, like file name, comment contents surrounding code and other open files in your workspace.
+Copilot understands what your intent is via context, like file name, comment contents, surrounding code and other open files in your workspace.

 1. `point.java`

-Copilot code completions even promoted best practices while you code as comments are one of the primary ways of prompting it!
+Copilot code completions even promotes best practices while you code as comments are one of the primary ways of prompting it!

 You can also interact with Copilot code completions (+ more) inside a file in other ways:
 - Suggestion Selector